 It would follow that, in a negligence case, the need to punish a defendant would be rare.
 The defendant would usually need to act with gross negligence, recklessness, or intentionally harmful conduct in a Houston motorcycle accident case to face possible punitive damages.

 There is nothing that would keep you from asking the court to consider a request for punitive damages.
+This is especially true if the at-fault driver was intoxicated or otherwise chose to be unable to drive safely.
 However, you should let a skilled Houston motorcycle accident lawyer assess the possibility in your claim.

 If you are filing a lawsuit after a motorcycle accident, chances are that you or a loved one suffered a serious injury.
 Motorcycle crashes often result in severe injuries that leave a person incapacitated for a long time.

 When you are recovering from serious injuries or have lost some of your capacities, dealing with a claim and possible court case is the last thing that you would have the bandwidth to deal with during a difficult time.
 A motorcycle injury claim can be extraordinarily difficult without an attorney.

 As an individual claimant, you may struggle to deal with the insurance company.
 The first thing that you would have to do on your own is to convince the insurance company that someone else was at fault.
 This is before you would even begin to discuss a settlement agreement.
 Insurance companies know that people working on their own behalf without an attorney are an easy mark, and they try to take advantage of you.